eliasekstedt/fork_CLAM/README.md

 # WSI MIL Pipeline Replication & Analysis (CLAM)

 ## Overview
-This project is an **independent replication and analysis** of a weakly supervised learning pipeline for whole-slide images (WSIs), based on the CLAM framework (Lu et al., 2021).
+This project is an **independent replication and analysis** of a weakly supervised learning pipeline for whole-slide images (WSIs), based on the CLAM framework (https://arxiv.org/abs/2004.09666).

 CLAM is an attention-based multiple instance learning (MIL) method that enables slide-level classification using only slide-level labels.
-A later study applied this approach to prostate biopsy data to predict cancer from morphologically benign tissue.
+A later study (https://www.nature.com/articles/s41598-025-15105-6#article-info) applied this approach to prostate biopsy data to predict cancer from morphologically benign tissue.

 The goals of this project are to:
 - Reproduce the applied study using the CLAM pipeline